samueltober/samuel-tober/_posts/2020-06-05-Insurance_ML.markdown

  * Frequency (F) - number of claims per exposure time
  * Severity (S) - average loss per claim

 where exposure is the time for which a risk is insured.
-Now, assume that an insurer has a total loss of $L$ spread out over $N$ claims and an exposure $e$.
+Now, assume that an insurer has a total loss of $$L$$ spread out over $$N$$ claims and an exposure $$e$$.
 Then the effective, or technical premium would be:

 $$\begin{equation}
     \tau = \mathbb{E}\left(\frac{L}{e}\right) = \mathbb{E}\left(\frac{L}{N} \lvert N >0\right) \times \mathbb{E}\left(\frac{N}{e}\right) = \mathbb{E}\left(S\right) \times \mathbb{E}\left(F\right)